Neph-dev/october_backend/README.md

 - **Natural Language Queries**: Ask questions in plain English about companies
 - **OpenAI Integration**: Powered by GPT-4o-mini for cost-effective AI responses
 - **Retrieval-Augmented Generation**: Responses backed by real news articles
+- **Web Search Integration**: Automatic internet search for company-related topics when database context is insufficient
+- **Company-Based Validation**: Web search allowed for ANY question about companies in our database
 - **Query Analysis**: Intelligent parsing of user intent and entities
-- **Source Attribution**: See which articles were used for each response
+- **Source Attribution**: See which articles and web sources were used for each response
 - **Confidence Scoring**: Reliability assessment for AI-generated answers
-- **Company Context**: Focus queries on specific defense contractors
+- **Company Context**: Focus queries on specific companies in the database
+- **AI-Powered Filtering**: Let OpenAI's intelligence handle response appropriateness

 ## Quick Start